rodgersxy/Quotes/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Installation
+To build and run your application ensure; Node, Angular ,typeScript and watchman are are installed(the latest versions).
+Also install your favorite code editot.
+I used Visual Studion Code.
+To build your first app to your terminal ng new (the name of your project).
+AFTER new project has been created (cd to the new project) then run ng serve.

+## Known Bugs
+Havent noticed one but you are free to point one if any.

+### Technologies used

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.